 ALTER TABLE ...
 ALGORITHM=INPLACE REORGANIZE PARTITIONstatement is executing.
 For more information about adding MySQL Cluster data nodes online, see Section 19.5.14, “Adding MySQL Cluster Data Nodes Online”.

 ALTER TABLE ...
 ALGORITHM=INPLACE REORGANIZE PARTITIONdoes not work with tables which were created using the

 MAX_ROWSvalue specified in the original

 CREATE TABLEstatement to determine the number of partitions required, so no new partitions are created.
-You can use
+Instead, you can use

-ALTER ONLINE TABLE ...
-MAX_ROWS=to increase the maximum number of rows for the table; after this,
+ALTER TABLE ...
+ALGORITHM=INPLACE MAX_ROWS=to increase the maximum number of rows for such a table; in this case,

 rowsmust be greater than the value specified for